omershv/marketEmulator/README.md

 # marketEmulator

-MarketRequest.py - Contains the data structures for authentication and requests, also the code for parsing them and maybe executing them (not implemented yet)
-MarketState.py - Contains the current state of the market, including the users and their resources.
-Automatically loads the state on init and saves when asked to server.py - The main server code that receives data make_keys.py - Generates public/private keys, not needed unless we want to recreate them producer.py - Test client, will be upgraded to become a producer once the server is completed
+MarketRequest.py - Contains the data structures for authentication and requests, also the code for parsing them RequestOperations.py - contains the extra code for request logic MarketState.py - Contains the current state of the market, including the users and their resources.
+Automatically loads the state on init and saves when asked to server.py - The main server code that receives data make_keys.py - Generates public/private keys, not needed unless we want to recreate them producer.py - Test client, will be upgraded to become a producer once the server is completed marketTester.py - Test client

 keys_private.txt - Contains private keys, each group will receive one of these (not commited to git) keys_public.pkl - Pickle file containing the public keys, this is available for everyone